TritonDataCenter/rfd/rfd/0104/README.md

 Many component repositories are common to both Triton and Manta.
 These generally have no prefix.
 Examples include `moray` and `binder`.

-See language-specific guides for details.
+See language-specific guides for additional guidelines.

 #### Licenses and copyright